GEANT-NETDEV/maat/doc/readme.md

 # Graylog
 Graylog is a log management system that allows you to collect, index, and analyze any machine data.
 It provides a web interface for searching and analyzing logs.

+<a name="graylog-in-docker"></a>
+## Graylog in Docker
+In order to launch a docker instance in which Graylog will run, use docker-compose-5.yml.
+This is described in: [Installation of Maat (with EventListener, NGINX, Keycloak and Graylog)](#installation-of-maat-with-eventlistener-nginx-keycloak-and-graylog).
+The user should additionally make sure that the variables for Graylog are set correctly in the .env file.
+These are contained in: [Graylog Parameters](#graylog-parameters) and [Logging Configuration](#logging-configuration).

+<a name="graylog-in-docker"></a>
+## Graylog in Maat or EventListener
+When building and running the Maat or EventListener application itself outside of the docker, the user, in order to enable communication with the Graylog server, must correctly set the parameters in application.properties file, described in: [Graylog Configuration](#graylog-configuration).

 <a name="graylog-input-configuration-guide"></a>
 ## Graylog Input Configuration Guide
 This readme part provides step-by-step instructions on how to add inputs in the Graylog WebGUI and locate received logs.